Check Out Lastminute Cheap Deals

 MALMESBURY ABBEY AND THE STORY OF THE FLYING MONK

-Much has been written about Malmesbury Abbey in Wiltshire, its long history spans some thirteen centuries; it has survived the destruction of the monasteries by King Henry VIII, civil wars and much neglect.
+Much has been written about Malmesbury Abbey in the Wiltshire Cotswolds, its long history spans some thirteen centuries; it has survived the destruction of the monasteries by King Henry VIII, civil wars and much neglect.
 During the following years It was almost derelict and in the 18th century it was being used to store animal fodder.
 Full restoration began in the early 20th century and is now about a third of its original size and used as the parish church dedicated to St Peter & St Paul attracting many visitors.
 It is open daily 10am until 5pm.

 The Abbey is an important concert venue, it was the first to have an organ in England and now has a magnificent Dobson pipe organ and it is the burial place of King Athelstan.